An Creagán Biodiversity TrailCircular, 3 miles

 As the ice retreated in the area, valleys were temporarily obstructed by ice sheets.
 This led to valleys filling with water which escaped into adjoining lowland.
 This often resulted in erosional features called glacial overflow channels.
 Found in many mountainous areas throughout Ireland, some of the best examples are in the Sperrins.
 Barnes Gap and Gortin Glen are two such overflow channels.

 Translink run a Sperrins Rambler bus service all year round, Monday to Saturday.
 This service runs from Omagh to Magherafelt, right through the centre of the Sperrins and stops at Gortin an ideal starting point for many circular walks in the region.
-Please see the Useful Information section for more details.

 From the summit of Sawel Mountain, the highest peak in the Sperrins, walkers can see as far as the Foyle Estuary and across Northern Ireland to Lough Neagh and the Mourne Mountains.

 The Sperrins and Killeter Walking Festival runs on an annual basis.
 The festival offer walkers the chance to enjoy some of the finest walking and rambling across the rolling hills of the Sperrins, set against some of Ireland’s most picturesque scenery.
-Find out more about the walking festival here.

 The Sperrin Mountains, stretching along the border counties of Tyrone and Derry, can best be decribed as wild, untouched and beautiful.